Interested in Maslow’s Hierarchy of Needs and Selfies? Read on!

 When Maslow ended up placing the concept of self-actualization at the top of the proverbial pyramid, an artifact later built upon by social psychologists, he did so knowing that the full potential of the self cannot be achieved until the previous, more basic needs of the individual are fully met and satisfied.

 Maslow’s self-actualization theories may have a lot more in common with the modern mobile phone selfie movement than we might think.
 Let me explain…

 According to Maslow and much of the modern thinking around sociological frameworks, and even management practices throughout organizations like McKinsey, Bain and Harvard Business School, self-actualization is something that we plan carefully in our minds and express in various forms throughout the course of life – work and play – often well before we obtain mastery of the state.

-The concept is an ancient one, rooted in even deeper history tracing back at least as far as René Descartes’ philosophical proposition of the Cogito; probably much deeper and broader than even Descartes.
+The concept is an ancient one, rooted in even deeper history tracing back at least as far as René Descartes’ philosophical proposition of the Cogito; and probably much deeper and broader than even Descartes.

-Cogito ergo sum, latin for approximately “I think, therefore I exist,” can be thought of as a precursor to expression.
-A sort of inner-self expression that sets the table for outward displays, plans, actions and behaviors.
+Cogito ergo sum, latin for approximately “I think, therefore I exist,” can be thought of as a precursor to expression; a sort of inner-self expression that sets the table for outward displays, plans, actions and behaviors.